pattygcoding/PowerShell_Scripts/README.md

 ## Dotnet Analysis
 Analyzes dotnet backend output on the terminal and sorts outputs to find specific calls to APIs and methods.

+### Dependencies
+Must have a named .txt files in the same directory you are executing in (see parameters)

 ### Parameters
 - `-f`: File to read (default: "TestFile1.txt").